martinjw/dbschemareader/DatabaseSchemaReader/README.txt

 It also writes an NHibernate mapping class in a "mapping" subdirectory.
 The mapping is simple, and you probably will want to change this.
 It's just to get you started.
 If you don't need NHibernate, simply ignore this.

 For each stored procedure, it writes a class to create the DbCommand with all the parameters exposed as simple .net parameters.
 You must execute the DbCommand as ExecuteReader/ExecuteNonQuery etc as required.
 The messy parameter setting is done for you, but the rest of the ADO is up to you.
 It only understands simple parameter types (numbers, string, dates) plus Oracle ref cursors; lobs and specialized data types are beyond the scope.

+If you use Oracle packages, the generated code is grouped with a folder/namespace that matches the package name.

+If a stored procedure has ResultSets (if you used ResultSetReader), a typed result class is generated, and the stored procedure class has an Execute method.

 It also writes a VS2008 v3.5 csproj file, with the same name as the namespace.
 The mapping files are correctly included as embedded resources.
 In practice, you'll probably include the class files in your own project.